agiovine/agiovine.github.io/_pages/index.md

   You can read more about me [[about|here]].
 </p>

 This website was generated from the [Digital Garden Jekyll Template](https://github.com/maximevaillancourt/digital-garden-jekyll-template) by [Maxime Vaillancourt](https://github.com/maximevaillancourt), with much appreciation!
+I've made a few changes ([[changes|tracked here]]).

 <strong>Recently updated notes</strong>